Louisiana Court Records

 How to Expunge Criminal Records in Louisiana

 Persons seeking expungements may begin the process by filling out multiple forms.
 Applicants are advised to visit the Louisiana Clerk of Court Association and locate the Expungement Forms Index.
-Requestors may also find them at the Law Library of Louisiana, Louisiana State Bar Association’s Legal Education and Assistance Program.
+Requestors may also find them at the Law Library of Louisiana.
+Generally, the requesting party must complete and prepare all necessary documents, and then contact the local courthouse clerk with current jurisdiction on the case for further information.

-Fee waivers are for persons with no other convictions anywhere in the US, no pending felony charges, or non-conviction cases.
+Fee waivers are available to individuals with no other convictions in the US, no pending felony charges, or non-conviction cases.
 Fill out and submit the Certification for Fee Waiver Form to the local District Attorney (DA).
 The DA must consent to the waiver.
 Submit this consent along with the petition for expungement.

 It takes about 60 days to get a response after filing.
 For persons who qualify, they may not get a hearing.
 It would require waiting for another 30 to 60 days to receive a certificate of compliance from the Louisiana State Police.
 The certificate of compliance means that the expungement was successful.
-If there are objections to eligibility, then there will be a court hearing.
-Upon approval of the petition, the requestor must notify all private background check companies in the States about the expungement.
-Louisiana law is mandatory to send a certified copy of the expungement order using certified mail to each background check company.
+If there are objections to eligibility, then there will typically be a court hearing.
+Upon approval of the petition, the requester must notify all private background check companies in the United States about the expungement.
+Louisiana law requires that a certified copy of the expungement order be sent using certified mail to each background check company.
 Upon receiving it, the company is obliged to decline any request to release an expunged record.

 Do Sealed Records Show up In Louisiana Background Checks?

 Adult criminal records in Louisiana generally do not get a sealing approval unless state statutes seal the record.
-If the state’s laws seal up certain information in criminal records, they will be invisible in background checks.
+If the state’s laws seal certain information in criminal records, it is typically invisible in background checks.

-Who Can See Sealed Criminal Records in Louisiana?
+Who may See Sealed Criminal Records in Louisiana?

-Generally, court authorities and law enforcement agencies may view sealed criminal records in Louisiana.
+Generally, court authorities and law enforcement agencies may view sealed criminal records.
 Also, the parties named in the record, their attorneys, and any other person or agency with a court order may view sealed records in Louisiana.
 This law does not apply to juvenile records.
 Here, they are entirely unavailable except on court order.

 How To Get Sealed Records In Louisiana

 There are two ways to get sealed records in Louisiana.
 The first is to wait out the validity period of the seal.
-In other words, records under seal become available to the public after some time.
+In other words, records under seal become available to the public after a certain period.
 It varies from record to record.
-In some cases, the court places a record under seal for a lifetime.
-In such a case, only an alternative route can provide access, this being a formal notice of consent from the bearer of the record.
-Unless the person is eligible by default, they must petition the court to release the document.
+In some cases, the court places a record under seal for the lifetime of the parties involved.
+In such a case, only an alternative route may provide access, this being a formal notice of consent from the bearer of the record.
+Unless the person is eligible by default, they must petition the court to obtain the release of the document.
 The court reviews the petition in a hearing and decides, based on the law’s guidelines, whether the petition is credible.
 The judge decides if a court order should be issued.
-Common reasons for requesting access to a sealed record is if there is a pending investigation or if the requested can prove by law that the record does not qualify for sealing.
+Common reasons for requesting access to a sealed record are if there is a pending investigation or if the requester may prove by law that the record does not qualify for sealing.